kingaa/sbied/syllabus.md

 ### Breakout Room Roles

 Breakout groups will be assigned anew at each session.
+At the beginning of each session, quickly introduce yourselves and divide the labor among yourselves.
 The following roles are designed to help the group function smoothly, and to make sure everyone in a group contributes to the group effort, and that every important task has someone to look after it.
-At the beginning of each breakout-group meeting, decide among yourselves who will perform each role.
-None of these roles is a full-time job: everyone is expected to contribute thought and effort toward the group's work, and everyone is expected to listen to, and engage with, the contributions of the other group members.
+None of these roles is a full-time job: everyone can perform a role and also contribute thought and effort toward the group's work.
+Importantly, everyone is expected to listen to, and engage with, the contributions of the other group members.

 1. **Keeper.**
-   The Keeper is responsible for keeping time, keeping track of the group's goals, and keeping the group focused and running smoothly and happily.
+   The Keeper keeps time, keeps track of the group's goals, and keeps the group focused and running smoothly and happily.
    It's only a happy group that does good work.
    As Keeper, pay attention to making sure everyone is getting their needs met, everyone is able to contribute, and that the group is not losing sight of its goals.
 1. **Taker.**